ncamilotto/What-does-the-Trust-Game-say-about-Trust-/README.md

 This repository contains the R scripts and supplementary materials for the working paper:

-**Title:** *The Trust Game: A Historical and Methodological Analysis on the Frontier of Experimental and Behavioral Economics*
+**Title:** *The Trust Game: A Historical and Methodological Analysis at the Frontier of Experimental and Behavioral Economics*
 **Author:** Nicolas Camilotto

 ## Abstract